How to Support Latino-Owned Businesses in Phoenix Right Now

 La Bohemia is a Mexico City-inspired cafe that recently took up residence next to Palabras Bilingual Bookstore.
 The minimalist space is decorated with artifacts collected from trips to Mexico.
 And overall the space reflects a contemporary side of Mexico’s culture, something owners Alejandro Larios and Carla Chavarría felt was underrepresented in Phoenix.
 The cafe has a small menu that features specialty coffees, espresso, cafe de olla (a traditional Mexican coffee drink), agua frescas, conchas, and Mexican mocha.

-How to support: La Bohemia is currently open for to-go only orders.
+How to support: Stop by and grab a coffee.
 Peep the full menu here.

 Phoenix, Chandler, Downtown Mesa